Miners help extend FTSE rally into sixth day

 By Tricia Wright

-LONDON, Feb 12 (Reuters) - Britain’s top share index rose for a sixth straight session on Wednesday, boosted by miners after top metals consumer China reported robust trade data.
+LONDON, Feb 12 (Reuters) - Britain’s top share index rose for a sixth straight session on Wednesday, boosted by miners, after the top metals consumer, China, reported robust trade data.

 Miners, which fell sharply in 2013, are staging a recovery after a sector-wide drive to offset falling metals demand with cuts in spending.
 They got a boost on Wednesday from the fresh evidence that the Chinese economy is stabilising.